• Skip to main content

 6. Bake for 40 minutes, or until toasted and golden.
 Check and stir every 10 minutes.

-7. When toasted remove from the oven, transfer to a bowl and stir in the berries and raisins.
+7. When toasted remove from the oven, transfer to a bowl and stir in the nuts, berries and raisins.

 8. Store in an airtight container.
 Will keep for 2 weeks.